• Skip to primary navigation

 Okay, so fire and meat could get women pretty hot, too, but this is not that kind of blog (yet) (er, usually) (ok fine, today).

-Fire and meat together are like a screeching sirens's love song that rips through every man's flat-front Dockers and periwinkle pique polo, beckons the caveman that's been domesticated under thousands of years of Schick Quattro and quiche, and releases the inner primordial pyromaniac.
+Fire and meat together are a screeching sirens's love song that rips through every man's flat-front khakis and periwinkle pique polo, beckons the caveman that's been domesticated under thousands of years of Schick Quattro and quiche, and releases the inner primordial pyromaniac.
 Must hunt meat.
 Must set on fire.
 Must eat meat.
 Never before was the powerful effect of fire and meat over men more neanderthalically obvious than at a Dude Party.
 Watching football.
 Drinking beer.
 Shooting (tequila).
 Circling around the grill outside in their loincloths made of cheetah pelts during the commercials.
 I don't think there was a vegetable within a reasonable punting distance of the place.
 Except, of course, potato chips.
 Potatoes are vegetables.

-Bulgogi is a Korean girl's siren's song.
-Bulgogi is beef.
-Bulgogi is grilled over a flame.
+Bulgogi is a Korean girl's siren's song; bulgogi is beef; bulgogi is grilled over a flame.

-Bulgogi literally translates to Engrish as "fire meat."
+Bulgogi literally translates to "fire meat."

 I made bulgogi.